ihr-it-projekt/DayZModsInfo/BasicNeeds/FAQ.md

 See also [here](../The%20Mod%20Base/README.md)

-- Take the Server PBO and bring it into your own server side pack
+- Take the Server PBO and add it to your own server-side pack
-- Take the Client PBO and the TBLib PBO and bring it into your own client pack.
-Publish this Pack on steam.
+- Take the Client PBO and the TBLib PBO and add them to your own client pack.
+Publish this pack on Steam.
 - Start your server.
 Some more configurations will be generated.
-- Tear down the server
+- Shut down the server
 - Configure your needs
-- Start your Server :-)
+- Start your server :-)